thalesvon/devops-practice/README.md

 - A pipeline implemented on a Continuous Integration Tools that deploy the chosen project on the AWS cloud.

-**IMPORTANT** Your solution must contain step-by-step instructions on how to deploy the chosen project usingo _your solution_.
-On your forked repository create a new markdown file `.md` with the instructions, feel free to add a short paragraph and/or a diagram to better explain your solution.
+**IMPORTANT** Your solution must contain step-by-step instructions on how to deploy the chosen project using _your solution_.
+On your forked repository create a new markdown file named `INSTRUCTIONS.md` with the instructions, feel free to add a short paragraph and/or a diagram to better explain your solution.

 # Expectations